-8.3.3.6 PATH RELEASE IND
+F.3.3.6 PATH RELEASE IND

-The message is from CN to CAP.In the Handover process, when the CN receives the path update message of the target CAP, the CN will send the message to the source CAP.The source CAP releases the STA information.
+The message is from CN to CAP Table F. 14.In the Handover process, when the CN receives the path update message of the CAP-D, the CN will send the message to the serving CAP.The serving CAP releases the STA information.

+Table F. 14